Moosquibe/DiffusionLitrev/docs/index.markdown

 $$ J(\theta) = \mathbb{E}_q\left[\mathrm{Tr}(\nabla_x s_p(x; \theta))+\frac{1}{2}\|s_p(x;\theta)\|^2\right] $$

 For deep neural network models, the computation of the trace is fairly prohibited since all $D$ diagonal entries have to be computed through backpropagation.
-[Song et al 2019a](https://arxiv.org/pdf/1905.07088) proposed to mitigate this by comparing random, one dimensional projections of the scores which leads to the *sliced score matching* matching objective:
+[Song et al 2019a](https://arxiv.org/pdf/1905.07088) proposed to mitigate this by replacing the full score comparison with comparing random, one dimensional projections which leads to the *sliced score matching* matching objective:

 $$ J(\theta) = \mathbb{E}_{v\sim p_v}\mathbb{E}_q\left[v^T\nabla_x s_p(x; \theta)v+\frac{1}{2}(v^T s_p(x;\theta))^2\right], $$

-where $p_v$ is a Rademacher (uniform on the vertices of the $D$ dimensional hypercube $\{\pm 1\}^D$) or an isotropic stadard normal.
+where $p_v$ is a Rademacher (uniform on the vertices of the $D$ dimensional hypercube $\\{\pm 1\\}^D$) or an isotropic stadard normal.

 #### **Inception Score (IS)**